axu5/peacelab/tutorials/Cyber Security/passwords.md

 [Change your passwords](#creating-a-secure-password) starting with the most important sites.

-### How can I figure out if my data has been comprimised?
+### How can I figure out if my data has been compramised?

 A website to figure out if your accounts have been compromised exists.
 It is called [haveibeenpwned.com](https://haveibeenpwned.com), it was created by an Australian Web Security consultant called [Troy Hunt](https://en.wikipedia.org/wiki/Troy_Hunt).

 I suggest putting in your email and phone number to check if they have been compromised.
 However I will never recommend putting your password on sites, even if I personally trust them.
-However the option is there, and you may do this at your own discression.
+However the option is there, and you may do this at your own discretion.

 # Special characters